The Hague Central Station area

 The museum itself is located in a beautiful seventeenth century monument.
 Originaly it was built as a house for count Johan Maurits van Nassau-Siegen.
 And the building had several different purposes, until it became a museum in 1822.
 It was Prince William V who, in the 18th century, lay the foundation for the collection as it is known today.

 According to the museum website, the best times to visit the museum to avoid the crowds are after 3 o’clock in the afternoon, on Monday afternoon or Thursday evening.
 You can pre order your tickets online.

 Thanks to Wikipedia I can give you a little history and some background information about these Gothic buildings. where the Dutch government houses.

 They were primarily built in the 13th century and served as the houses of the counts of Holland.
 In 1854 they became the political centre of the Dutch Republic and they hold that function to this day.

-The Binnenhof, (translation the inner court), houses the parliament of the Netherlands which consists of the First and Second Chambers of the States General.
-The buildings also house the Ministry of General affairs and the office of the prime minister.
+The Binnenhof, (translation the inner court), houses the parliament of the Netherlands.
+Dutch parliament consists of the First and Second Chambers of the States General.
+These buildings also house the Ministry of General affairs and the office of the prime minister.

 The most prominent building of the Binnenhof is the Ridderzaal, translation: the Hall of Knights.
 Built as a ballroom, it now serves as a ceremonial room used for royal receptions and interparliamentary conferences.
-But the most important function is given to the hall every third Tuesday in September, when the Dutch Monarch delivers their annual speech in honor of the state opening of Parliament.
+But the most important function is given to the hall every third Tuesday in September.
+On this day the Dutch Monarch delivers their annual speech in honor of the state opening of Parliament.

 Visit The Hague Forest (het Haagse Bos).
 It’s actually more of a park than a forest, but it’s a beautiful stretch of nature within walking distance of the train station.
 Relax, and maybe even take a picnic.